 - You must report any change in your circumstances to the Medicaid agency.

 Let’s see how these rules apply in your situation.
-However, your situation isn’t entirely clear.
-Is your husband already receiving Medicaid coverage of his care or are you hoping to get coverage for him in the future?
-My guess, based on your questions, is that your husband already has Medicaid coverage.
-The reader may wonder how you got under the $125,000 threshold if you own five rental properties.
+First, the reader may wonder how you got under the $150,000 threshold if you own five rental properties.
 I presume that the answer is that the rental properties are not “countable” because they fall under an exception for business property “essential for self support.”

 So, what happens if you sell them?
 Then you’ll have cash which is no longer business property essential for your support.
-However, I would argue that the proceeds are “after-acquired” property—which isn’t different from what would happen if you inherited some money.
-You have already gotten under the $125,000 limbo stick for your husband to become eligible for Medicaid.
+However, I would argue that the proceeds are “after-acquired” property—which isn’t different from what would happen if you inherited some money or won the lottery.
+You have already gotten under the $150,000 limbo stick for your husband to become eligible for Medicaid.
 The agency should no longer be concerned about your level of assets after you’ve done so and such a sale should not affect your husband’s continued eligibility.
 Nevertheless, you should report the sales since they constitute a significant change in your circumstances.

 Turning to the question of whether you can transfer the proceeds or one of the houses to your children or grandchildren, I think that is more problematic.
-Unlike the rules regarding countable assets for married nursing home residents, the Medicaid rules regarding transfers don’t clearly exempt post-eligibility gifts, in other words, gifts made after the nursing home resident has been deemed eligible for coverage.
+Unlike the rules regarding countable assets for married nursing home residents, the Medicaid rules regarding transfers don’t clearly exempt post-eligibility gifts — gifts made after the nursing home resident has been deemed eligible for coverage.
 Transferring the houses to your children directly can also result in higher capital gains taxes for your children when and if they sold the properties.
 Rather than making any gifts to your children and grandchildren today, I’d recommend making sure that your estate plan is updated, so that if you happen to die before your husband, your assets then pass to your descendants, rather than to your husband.
 This may be done through trusts, which might also protect the property should you ever need Medicaid coverage yourself in the future.